Passport to Pimlico: Filming

-Release and reception
+Release

 Passport to Pimlico was released into UK cinemas on 28 April 1949; the film was financially successful.
 For the US release on 23 October 1949, soil was imported and placed in front of the cinema; commissionaires in the uniform of a British policeman would hand out mock passports and invite passers-by to step onto English soil to see the film.
 The film was shown at the 1949 Cannes Film Festival, although it was not entered into the competition.

+Reception

+Box office

+The film earned distributor's gross receipts of £104,444 in the UK of which £81,436 went to the producer.
+The film made a loss of £251,938.

+Critical

 Critics warmly praised Passport to Pimlico on its release.
-Several critics identified that the script was excellent, and the reviewer for The Manchester Guardian thought that "the chief credit for ... [this] joy of a film should go to T. E. B. Clarke".
+Several commended the script.
+The reviewer for The Manchester Guardian thought that "the chief credit for ... [this] joy of a film should go to T. E. B. Clarke".
 The unnamed reviewer for The Monthly Film Bulletin considered that "every line, every 'gag', is a little masterpiece of wit", while the critic C. A. Lejeune, writing for The Observer, thought that the writing and direction were excellent; she went on to record that "the end comes too soon, which is something that can be said of very few films".

 The acting was also praised by many of the critics; Lejeune thought that "the acting of the countless small character parts that the plot brings together is splendid", while the reviewer for The Monthly Film Bulletin considered that "each character, and indeed every individual member of the lengthy cast, provides a gem of comedy acting at its highest and best".
 The Manchester Guardian reviewer was critical about aspects of the direction which, it was said, was undertaken "with barely sufficient skill to sustain the fun".
 The critic Henry Raynor, writing for Sight and Sound, thought that the film "sacrificed a comic enquiry into motives and personality to a farcical romp ...
 It was carried through, not by wit or polish, but by a sometimes hysterical jollity".
+Leslie Halliwell gave it four of four stars: "A cleverly detailed little comedy which inaugurated the best period of Ealing, its preoccupation with suburban man and his foibles.
+Not exactly satire, but great fun, and kindly with it."
+He stated further that "though it now seems over-contrived, was certainly the film which first established the Ealing vein in the public imagination.
+Anyone could recognize in this pleasantly tall tale innumerable spoofing references to the age of austerity and strained foreign relations through which Britons were then living."

 Passport to Pimlico was nominated for the British Academy Film Award for Best British Film, alongside Whisky Galore! and Kind Hearts and Coronets, although they lost to The Third Man (1949); the film was also nominated for the Academy Award for Writing (Story and Screenplay), where it lost to Battleground (1949).